imapp-pl/gas-cost-estimator/docs/report_stage_i.md

 For Stage I we used the "measure all" approach for individual EVM/eWASM instructions.
 We measured the entire iteration of the interpreter main loop for every instruction in terms of wall clock (nanosecond precision, monotonic) duration.
 We took care to provide "fair" measurements for all OPCODEs and all EVM/eWASM implementations involved, to minimize factors that would be exogenous to the OPCODE execution, and could impact its measurement.
-This in particular will require additional polishing out in Stage II.
+This in particular will require additional polishing out in Stage II, as per [notes left here](https://github.com/imapp-pl/gas-cost-estimator/blob/master/docs/notes/execution_comparison.md), [here](https://github.com/imapp-pl/gas-cost-estimator/blob/master/docs/notes/instrumentation_measurement/evmone.md), [here](https://github.com/imapp-pl/gas-cost-estimator/blob/master/docs/notes/instrumentation_measurement/geth.md) and [here](https://github.com/imapp-pl/gas-cost-estimator/blob/master/docs/notes/instrumentation_measurement/openethereum.md).

 Additional to measuring the OPCODE execution time we measure the duration of the capture of time itself.
 This is motivated by the fact that (especially for the highly performant EVM/eWASM implementations) the execution of a single instruction of the interpreter takes an very small amount of time.